CivicActions/ssp-toolkit/docs/controls/PS.md

 ##### CivicActions

-When an employee, third party personnel and / or contractor is transferred to a new project or position within CivicActions, they may maintain access to the previous system they were working on in order to facilitate the process of maintenance and knowledge transfer.
+When an employee, third party personnel and/or contractor is transferred to a new project or position within CivicActions, they may maintain access to the previous system they were working on in order to facilitate the process of maintenance and knowledge transfer.
 However, as part of the practices of account management (AC-2) and least privilege (AC-6), regular audits of privileged users are conducted and access privileges may be removed when no longer needed.
 Additionally, adherence to specific client SLAs may enhance the frequency of such audits or the timeliness of privilege removal during personnel transfer.

 #### b

 ##### CivicActions

-When an employee, third party personnel and / or contractor is transferred to a new position within CivicActions and there is a requirement for access change, such access changes are normally completed within five business days.
+When an employee, third party personnel and/or contractor is transferred to a new position within CivicActions and there is a requirement for access change, such access changes are normally completed within five business days.

 #### c

 ##### CivicActions

-Access authorizations are modified as needed to coincide with changes in duties or operational need upon personnel transfer or reassignment.
+Access authorizations are modified as needed to coincide with changes in duties or operational needs upon personnel transfer or reassignment.

 #### d

 ##### CivicActions

-CivicActions Operations is informed of transfers that require access authorization modifications within five business days by the Project Manager, System Owner or Director of Human Resources.
+CivicActions Operations staff is informed of transfers that require access authorization modifications within five business days by the Project Manager, System Owner or Office of Human Resources.

 ### PS-8: Personnel Sanctions